2023 Digital Accessibility Index

 For people with visual and cognitive disabilities, clear, descriptive buttons is a critical part of being able to navigate websites.

-WCAG Success Criteria: 2.4.4: Link Purpose (In Context)Opens in a new tab
+WCAG Criteria: 2.2.4:(opens in a new tab) Link Purpose (In Context)(opens in a new tab)

 Disabilities Affected: Visual, Cognitive

-Get expert insight into the accessibility of your product pages and checkout flows.
+Get expert insight into the accessibility of your product pages and checkout flows

 Uncover accessibility barriers that are making it hard for people with disabilities to compare products or make a purchase with an expert audit of your site.